artsy/README/playbooks/rename-master-to-main.md

 ![screen shot branch settings](https://user-images.githubusercontent.com/15628617/120303879-8d535680-c2cf-11eb-890c-a2ef4ac665ae.png)

 Now every team member needs to update their local default branch.
 This is what you can see on GitHub once the master branch is renamed.
 You can copy the commands from the section [Team Duties after rename](#team-duties-after-rename) below.
+There are two options listed, a complicated and an easier way 😄.
 ![update local default branch](https://user-images.githubusercontent.com/15628617/120304648-431ea500-c2d0-11eb-82e7-a1431de19b93.png)

 ### Team Duties after rename